mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 conda env create -f phy.yml
 ```

-Then, you follow the instructions on the `phy` GitHub page.
+Then, you can follow the instructions on the `phy` GitHub page.

 ```shell
 source activate phy  # omit the `source` on Windows